 About Strange Perfume

-Strange Perfume is a queer artist collective founded in 2017 By Daniel Wilkinson and Jordan Taylor, now with members working across the UK and Europe.
+Strange Perfume is a queer Book Fair project founded in 2017 By Daniel Wilkinson AKA Behind the X and Jordan Taylor.
 Strange Perfume seeks to create safe environments for practicing queer artists, writers, printers, and small publishers and to create tangible links with our communities, celebrating the diverse and political work happening under that rainbow flag.

 General enquiries Email: firstname.lastname@example.org

 Paul Sammut (Book Works / White Cubicle)